SamuelBrudner/lab_archives_mcp/jors_metapaper.md

 - The **state management layer** (`state.py`) provides a general-purpose pattern for maintaining assistant memory across sessions, applicable to any MCP server that needs to track long-running tasks.
 - The **graph-based navigation** approach (using NetworkX to model semantic relationships) can be adapted to other domains where content relationships extend beyond hierarchical structure (e.g. citation networks, experimental lineages, or institutional knowledge graphs).
-- The **AI heuristics layer** (`suggest_next_steps`) demonstrates how MCP servers can provide metacognitive support to assistants, guiding them when uncertain.
-Similar heuristics could be implemented for other task domains (e.g. code review, literature surveys, or experimental design).
 - The **onboarding payload system** (`onboard.py`) offers a transparent, inspectable way to instruct assistants about server capabilities, reducing reliance on implicit prompt engineering.

 ## 5.5 Institutional deployment patterns